-- A Performance Readiness® Level is operationally defined as the individual’s task-specific ability (knowledge, experience, skill) and willingness (confidence, commitment, motivation)
+- A Performance Readiness® Level is operationally defined as the individual’s task-specific ability and willingness

-Simple, right?
-Actually, anything but!
-There is a discipline leaders need to employ time after time after time in order to develop anything remotely related to proficiency with those two steps.
+Leaders need to employ discipline time after time in order to develop anything remotely related to proficiency with those two steps.
 And proficiency is a function of objectivity.
 Unfortunately, objectivity is a lot like honesty.
-When we are asked to self-assess, we generally give ourselves very high marks!
+When we are asked to self-assess, we generally give ourselves very high marks.
 But it doesn’t really matter what we as leaders think about our ability to control our biases.
 What matters is the perceptions of the people we attempt to influence.
 Would they describe us as fair, consistent or objective?
-Those perceptions are driven by this: To whom do we assign meaningful work?

 - Based on your own personal experience as a leader in an organization: